Online Services and interviews

 'Harry (and Margot)' in Lockdown

-Online content tends to disappear very quickly, so here gathered together for second viewing (and, of course, for those who missed them first time round), are all 50 of the YouTube films/services made by Harry MacInnes and Margot Hodson over the last year from mid March 2020 onwards.
+Online content tends to disappear very quickly, so here gathered together for second viewing (and, of course, for those who missed them first time round), are all 50 of the films/services made by Harry MacInnes and Margot Hodson over the last year from mid March 2020 onwards, and originally posted to YouTube.

 Congratulations to all concerned for this experiment, and it will be interesting to see what part on-line content might play as churches can again host both priest-led and lay-led services in person.